THE 'HOW TO' OF LEADERSHIP

 When leaders take ownership, taking personal responsibility for failures, subordinates see this being emulated throughout the chain of command.
 When leaders drive their teams to achieve a higher standard of performance, it’s not what you preach, it’s what people see you doing and also tolerating.
 When setting expectations, if substandard performance is acceptable without anyone being held accountable – the poor performance becomes the new standard.
 Essentially engendering a culture of trying to fix problems, rather than trying to figure out who to blame.

 In the words of Nelson Mandela “lead from the back – let others believe they are in front”.

-The first step before implementing this leadership model is to know thyself, implementing “personal leadership” within their own lives.
+The first step is to know thyself, implementing “Personal Leadership” within one’s own life.
 Knowing yourself, in terms of what your strengths and limitations are, what stimulates you, what your boundaries are and what drives you ensure that you can live a congruent life, expressed as authentic leadership.
-Mastery of self (personal leadership) begins before of all else.
+Mastery of self (Personal Leadership) begins before all else.

 LEMON Leadership has proven to be a powerful tool to discover your leadership DNA.